-Policy C-PF-2i: The following guidelines shall be used for any exception allowed by Policy C-PF-2h:
+Policy C-PF-2h: The following guidelines shall be used for any exception allowed by Policy C-PF-2g:

-(1) Size facilities to serve development consistent with the Local Coastal Plan; Public Facilities & Services Element

-- (2) Require written certification that adequate service capacity is available for the use to be connected to the system or planned to be connected in the future; and - (3) Use out-of-service area agreements rather than annexations.
-(GP2020 Revised)
+- (1) Size facilities to serve development consistent with the Local Coastal Plan; - (2) Require written certification that adequate service capacity is available for the use to be connected to the system or planned to be connected in the future; and - (3) Use out-of-service area agreements that limit the use to existing development rather than annexations.
+(GP2020)

-Policy C-PF-2j: Require that applicants Applications for land divisions subdivision of land or new development or uses within a water or wastewater service area shall be required to demonstrate adequate include written certification from the service provider that existing water and wastewater services are available to serve the newly created new parcels, development, and uses; or that the service provider will make improvements to the water or wastewater systems necessary to accommodate the new development and uses prior to final project approval.
+Policy C-PF-2i: Applications for subdivision of land or new development or uses within a water or wastewater service area shall be required to include written certification from the service provider that existing water and wastewater services are available to serve the new parcels, development, and uses; or that the service provider will make improvements to the water or wastewater systems necessary to accommodate the new development and uses prior to final project approval.
 The proposed project shall not be considered for approval if this written certification is not provided.
 (Existing LCP Revised)

-Policy C-PF-2k: When considering formation of new water service agencies, systems owned and operated by a governmental entity shall be favored over privately or mutually owned systems.
+Policy C-PF-2j: When considering formation of new water service agencies, systems owned and operated by a governmental entity shall be favored over privately or mutually owned systems.
 New privately or mutually owned systems shall be authorized only if system revenues and water supplies are adequate to serve existing and projected growth for the life of the system, which shall be ensured through agreements or other mechanisms that set aside funds for long-term capital improvements and operation and maintenance costs.
 (GP2020)

-Policy C-PF-2I: Approval of new wastewater treatment and disposal systems owned and operated by a governmental entity shall be considered only when necessary to resolve an existing public health hazard.
+Policy C-PF-2k: Approval of new wastewater treatment and disposal systems owned and operated by a governmental entity shall be considered only when necessary to resolve an existing public health hazard.
 (GP2020)

-Policy C-PF-2m: New privately owned package treatment plants which serve multiple uses or serve separate parcels shall be avoided.
+Policy C-PF-2I: New privately owned package treatment plants which serve multiple uses or serve separate parcels shall be avoided.
 Use of package treatment plants to serve affordable housing or other projects on a single parcel under one ownership shall be allowed provided that they comply with the following criteria:

-- (1) The package treatment plant must comply with water quality and health standards and protect water resources; - (2) The design and appearance of package treatment plants located in agricultural and other rural areas must be compatible with the rural area's character; and - (3) The project must include provisions for the long-term operation, maintenance, and eventual replacement and/or removal of the package treatment plant; and include adequate financing for these provisions through bonds, sinking funds, or other mechanisms. - (4) The package treatment plant is not to be used as a basis for approving a new affordable housing development in Rural Communities or on other rural land, or amending the Local Coastal Plan to allow for more intensive development.
+- (1) The package treatment plant must comply with water quality and health standards and protect water resources; - (2) The design and appearance of package treatment plants located in agricultural and other rural areas must be compatible with the rural area's character;

+- (3) The project must include provisions for the long-term operation, maintenance, and eventual replacement and/or removal of the package treatment plant; and include adequate financing for these provisions through bonds, sinking funds, or other mechanisms; and - (4) The package treatment plant is not to be used as a basis for approving a new affordable housing development in Rural Communities or on other rural land, or amending the Local Coastal Plan to allow for more intensive development.
 (GP2020)

-Policy C-PF-2n: Consider use of alternative (non-standard) sewage disposal systems only to serve a single land use on a single parcel, and only if the availability of the system does not result in new development, except as allowed by the Local Coastal Plan.
-(GP2020)Public Facilities & Services Element
+Policy C-PF-2m: Consider use of alternative (non-standard) sewage disposal systems only to serve a single land use on a single parcel, and only if the availability of the system does not result in new development, except as allowed by the Local Coastal Plan.
+(GP2020)